PKizzle/dns/cmd/atomdns/handlers/store/README.md

 ## Description

 With _store_ you cache messages for faster retrieval.
 The responses code on responses will be checked as _store_ will only cache RcodeNameError and RcodeSuccess.
+Items will be cached for a minimum of 600 seconds (5 minutes), or their actual TTL with a maximum of a week (604800 seconds).
+After that they are evicted from the cache.

 ## Syntax